 Director William Friedkin in his documentary The Devil and Father Amorth.

-At U.S. Premiere of His New Documentary The Devil and Father Amorth, Friedkin, the Renowned Director of The Exorcist, Talks Good, Evil, and the Lack of Answers
+At U.S. Premiere of His Documentary The Devil and Father Amorth, William Friedkin, Renowned Director of The Exorcist, Talks Good, Evil, and the Lack of Answers

-Now, nearly 45 years after making The Exorcist, Friedkin has returned to the subject of demonic possession in his new documentary The Devil and Father Amorth.
-Except this time, he says, it’s not fiction.
+Now, nearly 45 years after making The Exorcist, Friedkin has fatefully returned to the subject of demonic possession in his new documentary The Devil and Father Amorth.
+Except this time, he says, it’s for real.

 A short film with a running time of only 68 minutes, The Devil and Father Amorth emerged from a chance opportunity the director had in 2016 to film an actual exorcism performed in Rome by Father Gabriele Amorth, the official Vatican exorcist.
 In April of that year Friedkin was in Lucca, Italy to receive the Puccini Prize for his work directing operas.
 On impulse he emailed a religious scholar he knew and asked whether Father Amorth would meet with him.
 Amorth, who was 90 years old at the time, had written a book decades earlier called An Exorcist Tells His Story, in which he cites Friedkin’s The Exorcist as his favorite movie, but calls its special effects “a bit over the top.”